EnterpriseDB/tpa/docs/src/locale.md

 # Locale

-For some platform images and environments it might be desirable to set the region and language settings.
+For some platform images and environments, you might want to set the region and language settings.

-By default, TPAexec will install the `en_US.UTF-8` locale system files.
+By default, tpaexec installs the `en_US.UTF-8` locale system files.
 You can set the desired locale in your `config.yml`:

 ```yaml
 user_locale: en_GB.UTF-8
 ```

-To find supported locales consult the output of the following command:
+To see the supported locales, use the following command:

 ```shell
 localectl list-locales
 ```

-Or the contents of the file /etc/locales.defs on Debian or Ubuntu.
+Alternatively, on Debian or Ubuntu, look at the contents of the file `/etc/locales.defs`.